nchlswhttkr/website/README.md

 If you are reading this on **GitLab**, please be aware that this is just a mirror of the repository on [GitHub](https://github.com/nchlswhttkr/nchlswhttkr.github.io).

+Icons for this site are adapted from those provided by Font Awesome, see their license [here](https://fontawesome.com/license/free).

 ---

 ## Getting Started